 \section{Discussion}

-To conclude, we have shown that training on simple tasks shapes the Riemannian geometry induced by neural network representations by magnifying areas along decision boundaries \citep{amari1999improving,wu2002conformal,williams2007geometrical}.
+To conclude, we have explored how training shapes the Riemannian geometry induced by neural network representations to magnify areas along decision boundaries \citep{amari1999improving,wu2002conformal,williams2007geometrical}.
 These results are relevant to the broad goal of leveraging non-Euclidean geometry in deep learning, but they differ from many past approaches in that we seek to characterize what geometric structure is learned rather than hand-engineering the optimal geometry for a given task \citep{bronstein2021geometric}.
 We now conclude by discussing several open questions and limitations of our work; see also Appendix \ref{app:supp_discussion} for supplementary discussion of possible avenues for future inquiry.